geoscixyz/em/content/geophysical_surveys/dcr/index.rst

 .. topic:: Purpose

-    to illustrate the fundamentals of a DC resistivity survey, provide a vision for how it is applied in the field, and demonstrate potential uses
+    To illustrate the fundamentals of a DC resistivity survey, provide a vision for how it is applied in the field, and demonstrate potential uses.

 .. image:: http://gpg.geosci.xyz/en/latest/_images/icon_dc.gif
     :align: right

 Variations in :ref:`conductivity <electrical_conductivity_index>` can be
-diagonstic, for example, when aiming to characterize a mineral deposit (eg.
+diagnostic, for example, when aiming to characterize a mineral deposit (eg.
 :ref:`Mt.
-Isa <mt_isa_index>`), where the conductivity of the mineralized zone often has higher conductivity than the host rock.
+Isa <mt_isa_index>`), where the conductivity of the mineralized zone is often higher than the host rock.

 In a Direct Current Resistivity (DCR) experiment, a generator is used to inject current into the earth.
 The current path depends upon the variation of